John Cabang

 John Christopher Cabang Tolentino (born August 27, 2001) is a Filipino hurdler and sprinter.
 He is the current national record holder in 110 m hurdles and has qualified to represent the Philippines at the 2024 Summer Olympics in Paris, France.

 Early life and education

-Born to Filipino parents Emma and Jose in Madrid, Cabang was raised by adoptive Spanish parents in San Sebastián.
+Born to Filipino parents Emma and Jose in Madrid, Cabang was raised by adoptive Spanish parents.
+He moved to San Sebastián in the Basque Country at age nine.

-He is currently majoring in robotics at the Tolosaldea Lanbide Heziketa Institua.
+In 2023, Cabang was majoring in robotics at the Tolosaldea Lanbide Heziketa Institua.

 Career

 In a bid to become part of the Philippine national team, Cabang would approach the Philippine Athletics Track and Field Association (PATAFA) in 2022.

 He is a bronze medalist at the 2024 Asian Indoor Athletics Championships in Tehran.

+Cabang qualified for the 2024 Summer Olympics in Paris.
+He failed to secure an outright semifinals berth in the men's 110m hurdles.
+He dropped to the repechage which he forfeited due to an injury.

+The injury rendered Cabang unable to compete for eight months before returning to the ICTSI Philippine Athletics Championships in May 2025.
+He recovered from injury with the support of his coach Martin de la Fuente and physiologists at Real Sociedad.

+At the 2025 SEA Games, Cabang set a time of 13.66 seconds to won a gold medal.
+It would have been a competition record if not for a failed zero control test.
+He aims to represent the Philippines again at the 2028 Summer Olympics.

+Personal life

+Cabang is remains in contact with his birth mother and cites as the reason for representing the Philippines.
+He also acknowledges being raised in Spanish culture although he remarked he felt "more Basque than Spanish".